cboettig/ews-review/manuscript.md

 enough to anticipate that a sudden transition can be induced under the intended manipulation.
 Like the laboratory examples, this helps eliminate the options outside the circle "bifurcations", in Figure 1.
-The observed warning signals then place it in the center.
+The observed warning signals then place it in the center of the diagram.

+While these studies have provided valuable demonstrations of the potential to find early warning signals of sudden transitions, this literature has begun to enumerate examples of similar tranistions in which no such signal is present.

 Catastrophic Bifurcations *not* Preceded by CSD
 -----------------------------------------------